mikedh/trimesh/README.md

 # lets compare the volume of our mesh with the volume of its convex hull
 print(mesh.volume / mesh.convex_hull.volume)

-# since the mesh is watertight, it means there is a
+# since the mesh is watertight it means there is a volume
+# with a center of mass calculated from a surface integral approach
-# volumetric center of mass which we can set as the origin for our mesh
+# which we can set as the origin for our mesh.
+It's perfectly fine to
+# alter the vertices directly:
-mesh.vertices -= mesh.center_mass
+#   mesh.vertices -= mesh.center_mass
+# although this will completely clear the cache including face normals
+# as we don't know that they're still valid.
+Using the translation
+# method will try to save cached values that are still valid:
+mesh.apply_translation(-mesh.center_mass)

-# what's the moment of inertia for the mesh?
+# what's the (3, 3) moment of inertia for the mesh?
 mesh.moment_inertia

 # if there are multiple bodies in the mesh we can split the mesh by